 Washington, DC, Maryland, Virginia firepot burn lawsuits

-Racine, Wis.-based Real Flame has stopped distributing its Real Flame pourable gel fuel product after the U.S. Consumer Product Safety Commission stated the product can unexpectedly ignite and explode when it is poured into an already-burning firepot.
-Real Flame pourable gel fuel products pose a dangerous risk of fire and burns to consumers that can be fatal.
-The experienced injury attorneys of The Cochran Firm, D.C. are actively investigating legal claims related to defective firepot and gel fuel products.
+Oldsmar, Fla.-based Smart Solar, Inc. has stopped distributing its Smart Jel gel fuel product after the U.S. Consumer Product Safety Commission stated the product can unexpectedly ignite and explode when the product is poured on an already-burning firepot.
+Smart Jel pourable gel fuel products pose a dangerous risk of fire and burns to consumers that can be fatal.
+The experienced attorneys of The Cochran Firm, D.C. are actively investigating claims related to dangerous firepot products.

-The CPSC recommends that consumers immediately stop using the product due to fire and burn hazards.
-It is illegal to resell or attempt to resell Real Flame pourable gel fuel products affected by the recall.
+The CPSC advises consumers to immediately stop using the product.
+Under federal law, it is illegal to resell or attempt to resell Smart Solar’s Smart Jel gel fuel products that are affects by this recall.

-The Cochran Firm, D.C. is currently investigating legal claims nationally and by Washington, D.C., Maryland, and Virginia residents who have been seriously hurt by Real Flame pourable gel fuel products.
+The Cochran Firm, D.C. is currently investigating legal claims nationally and by Washington, D.C., Maryland, and Virginia residents who have been seriously hurt by Smart Solar’s Smart Jel pourable gel fuel products.
 Contact our team of skilled legal professional for a no-obligation consultation today.
 Because strict time limits apply to gel fuel injury claims, we recommend contacting us as soon as possible.